AdobeDocs/advertising.en/help/privacy/ccpa/ccpa-access-delete.md

    >[!IMPORTANT]
    >
-   >Contact your company’s Adobe Advertising representative to confirm that all of your organization's Adobe Advertising accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your Experience Cloud organization ID.
+   >Contact your company’s Adobe Advertising representative to confirm that all of your organization's Adobe Advertising accounts &mdash; including [!DNL DSP] accounts or advertisers, [!DNL Search, Social, & Commerce] accounts, and [!DNL Creative] or [!DNL DCO] accounts &mdash; are linked to your Experience Cloud organization ID.

 1. Use either the [Adobe Experience Platform Privacy Service API](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/privacy-jobs.html) (for automated requests) or the [Privacy Service UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/user-guide.html) (for ad-hoc requests) to submit requests to access and delete personal information to Adobe Advertising on behalf of consumers, and to check the status of existing requests.